 The European Commission has been active in developing principles for a new financial regulatory framework.
-A set of principles was developed before the G20 London Summit on 2 April 2009.
-In a communication, the Commission "invites the European Council" to take a number of steps with respect to long-term reform of financial sector regulation and supervision with the objective of creating "responsible and reliable financial markets for the future."
+A set of principles was developed before the G-20 London Summit on April 2, 2009.
+In a Communication38 the Commission "invites the European Council" to take a number of steps with respect to long term reform of financial sector regulation and supervision with the objective of creating "responsible and reliable financial markets for the future" (page 4).
 The Commission proposes a new reform program including:

-- (i) the creation of a European body to oversee the stability of the financial system as a whole; - (ii) the development of an architecture of a European financial supervision system; - (iii) regulatory and supervisory standards for hedge funds, private equity and other systemically important market players; - (iv) the development of tools for early intervention; - (v) initiatives to increase transparency with respect to complex financial products; - (vi) increased quantity and quality of capital for trading book activities; - (vii) actions to establish a more consistent set of supervisory rules; - (viii) marketing safeguards for retail investment products; - (ix) the strengthening of measures to protect bank depositors, investors, and insurance policy holders;
+- (i) the creation of a European body to oversee the stability of the financial system as a whole. - (ii) the development of an architecture of a European financial supervision system, - (iii) regulatory and supervisory standards for hedge funds, private equity and other systemically important market players, - (iv) development of tools for early intervention, - (v) initiatives to increase transparency with respect to complex financial products, - (vi) increased quantity and quality of capital for trading book activities, - (vii) actions to establish a more consistent set of supervisory rules - (viii) marketing safeguards for retail investment products, - (ix) strengthening of measures to protect bank depositors, investors and insurance policy holders. - (x) measures on responsible lending, - (xi) improvement of risk management through alignment of pay incentives with sustainable performance, - (xii) strengthening of recommendations on remuneration of directors and - (xiii) implementation of measures to ensure more effective sanctions.